mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>diskTypeName</b></td>
         <td>string</td>
         <td>
-          DEPRECATED FIELD.
-The value of this field doesn't take any effect.
-Type of disk if you selected Azure as your cloud service provider.<br/>
+          Type of disk if you selected Azure as your cloud service provider.
+DEPRECATED: The value of this field doesn't take any effect.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>encryptEBSVolume</b></td>
         <td>boolean</td>
         <td>
-          DEPRECATED FIELD.
-The value of this field doesn't take any effect.
-Flag that indicates whether the Amazon EBS encryption feature encrypts the host's root volume for both data at rest within the volume and for data moving between the volume and the deployment.<br/>
+          Flag that indicates whether the Amazon EBS encryption feature encrypts the host's root volume for both data at rest within the volume and for data moving between the volume and the deployment.
+DEPRECATED: The value of this field doesn't take any effect.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>instanceSizeName</b></td>
         <td>string</td>
         <td>
-          DEPRECATED FIELD.
-The value of this field doesn't take any effect.
           Atlas provides different deployment tiers, each with a default storage capacity and RAM size.
-The deployment you select is used for all the data-bearing hosts in your deployment tier.<br/>
+The deployment you select is used for all the data-bearing hosts in your deployment tier.
+DEPRECATED: The value of this field doesn't take any effect.<br/>
         </td>
         <td>false</td>
       </tr><tr>